waneya/Approx-Q-Learning-Based-Multi-Agent-Pacman/2_5_approach_game_theory.md

 # Approach 3: Game theory

-As this is a game with 2 agents on each team, and we defined offensive and defensive agents, a reasonable questions arises of how to set the agents' behaviour, e.g. at any given point in time, there is a choice to make, of whether to have the agents set as:
+As this is a game with 2 agents on each team, and we defined offensive and defensive agents, a reasonable decision question arises of how/when to set the agents' behaviour, i.e. at any given point in time, there is a choice to make, of whether to have the agents set as:
 * 1 defensive & 1 offensive (herein '1D & 1O')
 * 2 defensive (herein '2D')
 * 2 offensive (herein '2O)